quickzero/ShadowMapMaterialFunctionExample/README.md

 This dynamic shadow system have much better performance than UE4 default on mobile device.

 # Content:
-ShadowCaptureBP :<br>
+ShadowCapture :<br>
 Blueprint Actor, place to scene to capture depth of Actors with CastShadowMapComponent, follows location of ShadowMapTargetComponent and rotation of DirectionalLight.

 ShadowMapTargetComponent :<br>
-Component, ShadowCaptureBP follows location of ShadowMapTargetComponent.
+Component, ShadowCapture follows location of ShadowMapTargetComponent.

 CastShadowMapComponent :<br>
 Component, Actor with this component cast shadow.